tsadaoui/celery-brown-bag/celery_brown_bag.rst

 Role (laurent)
 ----

 The broker is the queue of the system.
 It gather tasks orders store them and distribute them to workers given their priority, arguments ...

 Broker implementation can rely on different technologies.
 It can be queue managers as RabbitMQ, specialized or rely on databases.

-beeing developped for queue managment, broker are reliable and fast brokers. but they must be installed and configured independently.
+Being developped for queue managment, brokers are reliable and fast brokers.
+But they must be installed and configured independently.
 Yet use a database usually means you don't have much configuration, integration to do.

 broker vs DB